michaelgrayn/WebTools/README.md

-# MVC-Tools
+# WebTools

-Classes and extension methods for MVC projects.
+Classes and extensions for ASP.NET MVC and Typescript Node projects.

-Contains:
+C#
 * A fluent builder to help reduce the amount of code in your controllers.
 * New result types.
 * Extension methods for collections.
 * MongoDb document base class, extension methods, and simple repository.

+C♭
+* String and Array prototype extensions.